-Domestic violence crimes in Oklahoma are crimes of assault or assault and battery committed against a victim who is a:
+Domestic abuse in Oklahoma includes crimes of assault, or assault and battery, committed against a victim who is a:

-In Oklahoma, assault and battery are two separate crimes but also can be charged as the single crime of "assault and battery.”
-An offender is guilty of "assault and battery" when the act of assault culminates in a battery.
+In Oklahoma, assault and battery are two separate crimes but also can be charged as the single crime of "assault and battery."
+Someone is guilty of "assault and battery" when their assault results in a battery.

-Assault occurs when a person threatens or attempts to cause physical harm to another person.
-(Okla.Stat.
-Ann.
-Tit.
-21, §641.)
+Let's break it down.
+Assault occurs when someone threatens to, or attempts to cause physical harm to another person.
 The threat must involve physical action like drawing a fist or charging toward a victim.
-Words alone are not enough.
+Words alone aren't enough.

-A battery is the intentional use of force against another person that causes harm or offense to the victim.
-Striking a person with a fist and spitting on another both are acts that constitute battery.
-(Okla.Stat.
-Ann.
-Tit.
-21, §642.)
+A battery is the intentional use of force against another person that causes them harm or offense.
+For example, punching someone and spitting on someone are both considered batteries.

 Threatening to hit a person is an assault.
 If the offender actually strikes the victim after making the threat, the offender can be charged with assault and battery as one crime.

 (Okla.
 Stat. tit.
 21, § 641; Okla.
 Stat. tit.
 21, § 642 (2023).)

 The crime of domestic abuse is an assault and battery against one of the victims listed above.
 If the crime is a first offense, it's a misdemeanor punishable by up to one year in jail or a fine of up to $5,000, or both.
 If the offense is the offender's second or subsequent domestic abuse conviction, it's a felony that carries up to four years in prison or a fine up to $5000, or both.

 When other circumstances make the crime more serious, the penalties increase.

 (Okla.
 Stat. tit.
 21, § 644, 644.1 (2023).)